nikitakuchur/testpoint/README.md

 ### Custom comparator

 If you want to customise how your responses are compared, you can do so by writing your own custom comparator.
-A comparator is JavaScript file with a `compare` function that takes two responses as arguments and returns a map of comparison definitions.
+A comparator is a JavaScript file with a `compare` function that takes two responses as arguments and returns a map of comparison definitions.
 Let's take a look at the following example:

 ```javascript